Core Concepts

 Here are some core concepts related to Yahini.

-What is content strategy and why is it important?
+What is Brand Intelligence and why does it matter?β

 The marketing funnel represents your audience's journey from first discovering your brand to becoming a customer.
 Let's break down each stage: